eguvenc/o2/Database/Docs/Database/README.md

 * driver   - The database type. ie: mysql, postgres, odbc, etc. Must be specified in lower case.
 * port     - The database port number.
 * charset  - The character set used in communicating with the database.
+* autoinit - Whether to set charset or bufferedQuery option when connection established.
 * dsn - Data source name.If you want to use dsn, you will not need to supply other parameters.
 * options - Pdo set attribute options.